cryptpad/blog/posts/Making-CryptPad-CSS-3-times-faster-by-loading-it-twice.md

 ---
-title: 'Making CryptPad CSS 3 times faster, by loading it twice'
+title: Making CryptPad CSS 3 times faster, by loading it twice
 date: 2018-07-20 12:00:59
 author: Caleb James DeLisle
 tags:
 - performance
 - css
+summary: In CryptPad development, we have always tried to push the limits of the technology.
 ---

 <script src="https://cryptpad.fr/common/media-tag-nacl.min.js"></script>